 Novel Coronavirus (COVID-19)

 According to the Centers for Disease Control and Prevention, the risk of contracting an infection is low, but there are steps that individuals can take to help minimize and prevent the spread of COVID-19.
 For more information please visit cdc.gov.
-To view the latest COVID-19 tracking information for Los Angeles County and the City of Arcadia, please visit the County's COVID-19 Mapping Applications.
+To view the latest COVID-19 tracking information for Los Angeles County and the City of Arcadia, please visit the County's COVID-19 Dashboard.

 The City of Arcadia is offering useful information and resources for residents, businesses, and employees impacted by COVID-19.
 Please select one of the buttons below for more information.